21 Great Things to Do in Huatulco Oaxaca Mexico

 I was lucky enough to visit Huatulco with my family.
-We went for about 10 days – totally not long enough for all the things to do in Huatulco! – and stayed in the Dreams Resort.
+We went for about 10 days – not long enough for all the things to do in Huatulco! – and stayed in the Dreams Resort.

 Huatulco is famed for some of the most amazing beaches in Mexico.
 And it has a lot!
 The region is made up of nine bays with over 30 beaches.
-If you are someone who loves sand, surf, and the sun, Huatulco is the place to go.
+If you are someone who loves sand, surfing, and the sun, Huatulco is the place to go.

 Besides relaxing on the beach (or playa Huatulco), there are so many other things to do in Huatulco.